Presuppositions are one of the key principles of NLP, and understanding them is essential. So what are NLP presuppositions?

 The Past Does Not Equal The Future (No One Is Broken)

-We can all change our thoughts and behaviours if we want to, and create a new future for ourselves.
+We can all change our thoughts and behaviors if we want to, and create a new future for ourselves.

 Everyone Already Has All The Tools They Need To Achieve The Desired Result